 Some Components Of The Laptop Consume Electricity

-The basic components of a computer design are built in such a way that they work as energy efficient as possible, but they have multiple functions and immense computing capacity.
+The basic components of a computer design are built in such a way that they work as energy efficiently as possible, but they have multiple functions and immense computing capacity.

 The large program consumes include screens and processors.
 Some of the main components of watts consumption are listed.